 The Open University of Tanzania has motivated, over the years, been recruiting technical staff in order to support academic programmes and other services.
 Some of the technical staff are actively engaged in ensuring that the University embraces and nurtures sustainably the use of ICT in delivery of academic programmes through E-learning platform.
 Other technical staffs are involved in supporting construction and maintenance of physical infrastructure at the Headquarters and in the coordination or regional centres.
 OUT technical staff have teamed up the developments of academic staff to undertake a number of tasks of internal applications softwares as well as participation in a number of consultancy services for other companies or academic institutions in Tanzania.
-By June 2015 OUT had a total number of 42 technical staff of whom 33 were males and 9 were females.
-OUT has to work to reduce the gender disparity for the case of the technical staff as there are many more males (78.6%) than females.
+By June 2016 OUT had a total number of 54 technical staff of whom 44 were males and 10 were females.
+OUT has to work to reduce the gender disparity for the case of the technical staff as there are many more males (81.5%) than females.

-5.3.1 Technical Staff by the Academic Qualification and Gender for 2014/15
+5.3.1 Technical Staff by the Academic Qualification and Gender for 2015/16

-Table.25 shows the technical staff by qualifications and gender for the Academic Year 2014/15.
-The emerging picture is that there are more technical staff (17) with Certificate qualifications than any other qualifications.
-There are other six technical staff that are also academic staff whose qualifications range from Tutorial Assistant to PhD holders.
-The latter group has already been recategorised into academic staff skills and qualifications in line with the OUT can improve further the technical staff skills and qualifications in line with the OUT schemes of service.
+Table 25 shows technical staff by qualifications and gender for the Academic Year 2015/16.
+The emerging picture is that there are more technical staff (18) with Bachelor degree qualifications than any other qualifications.
+There are other six technical staff that are also academic staff whose qualifications range from

+Tutorial Assistant to Ph.D holders.
+The latter group has already been recategorised into academic staff cadres.
+A lot needs to be done so that OUT can improve further the technical staff skills and qualifications in line with the OUT schemes of service.
 Furthermore, OUT has to convince the Government to allow it to employ more technicians to ensure each coordination or regional centre has at least one ICT technician following installation of wireless internet in all the regional centres of OUT.